Samuel Fields: Career

-Fields went by several nicknames—including "Hoe General" and "General Darkey"—but was commonly known as "General Fields".
-The man easily deflected any racial epithets and regardless of his personal wealth at any moment, referred to himself as a "sly-coon".
+Fields went by several nicknames—including "Ⲛig𝗀er General" and "General Darkey"—but was commonly known as "General Fields".
+The man embraced any racial epithets and regardless of his personal wealth at any moment, referred to himself as a "sly-coon".

-In Deadwood, African Americans were even more of a minority than the Chinese, and Fields was quick to speak out at the many "Colored Citizens Meetings," as well as city political gatherings.
+In Deadwood, African Americans were a smaller minority than the Chinese, and Fields was quick to speak out at the many "Colored Citizens Meetings," as well as city political gatherings.
 An eloquent speaker, he soon earned yet another nickname – the "Shakespearian Darkey."

 So "entertaining" was Fields, that the local papers often took his words out of context to provide even better stories for their readers.
 Such was the case when Fields correctly identified a tornado that touched down in Deadwood Gulch as a cyclone in June, 1881.
 Reporting on his statement, the Deadwood Times snidely referred to it as a "Sly-Coon," which added that nickname to Samuel's already growing list of monikers.
 While sometimes the newspapers reported legitimate news about Fields, it was often such trivial events such as "The Shakespearian Darkey attacked by snow balls" and "Wonder what bar the darkey cleaned up this morning?"

 The quick talking man seemed to be everywhere in Deadwood and in April, 1878 he was arrested as a murder accomplice when Bill Gay shot and killed a man named Lloyd Forbes who was having an affair with his wife.
 According to the tale, Fields had carried a note between the lovers, when Bill Gay intercepted it.
 Gay, who was a leading citizen in Deadwood and after whom the adjacent camp of Gayville was named, defended himself on the basis that the killing was an accident.
 Gay argued that he only meant to pistol whip Forbes and the gun had gone off by accident.

 Fields was arrested on the same day as Gay and was kept in the jail for several weeks, mostly for his own protection.
 Though Fields soon went free, Bill Gay was found guilty of second degree murder and sent to prison.
 Though Fields had been vindicated, there were many of those in camp who believed that he should be made to leave.